met4citizen/Hypergraph/README.md

 edges their causal relations.
 According to the Wolfram Model, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.
-- In `Phase` mode hyperdimensional multiway ("branchial") coordinates are projected into 3D.
+- In `Phase` mode hyperdimensional multiway space is projected in 3D.
+According to Wolfram Model, the positions in this "branchial" space are related to quantum phase.
 See [Appendix A](#appendix-a): Coordinatization of a Local Multiway System by using Hyper-dimensional Vectors.
 Note: Calculating distances in hyperdimensional space is a CPU intensive task, so the simulation slows down quickly.

 Media buttons let you reset the mode, start/pause the simulation and skip to the end.
 Whenever the system has branches, the first four